August 6th, 2021

 A randomly selected subset or all of the problems will be graded for each assignment.

-There will be one midterm examination.
-Approximately 1/3 into the course.
-This will be a time limited programming assignment, turned in via Git and graded primarily on working functionality.
+There will be two midterm examinations for in-person instruction.
+These will be closed book pencil and paper exams.
+If instruction is remote there will be only one midterm and this will be a time limited programming assignment, turned in via Git and graded primarily on working functionality.

 Class participation credit can be earned in a number of ways: